Evidence tips

 If you've ever wondered why your visa application is taking weeks while someone else got approved the same day for the exact same visa, your passport is probably the reason.
 And yes, that feels deeply unfair.

 Passports are not created equal.
-Some allow visa-free travel to over 190 countries, while others grant access to fewer than 30.
-This inequality extends directly to Australian visa applications.
-A German citizen might receive an auto-grant within minutes for a student visa, while someone from another country waits months for the same decision, with the same documents, for the same course.
+Some open visa-free travel to more than 190 countries.
+Others reach fewer than 30.
+The same inequality runs straight through Australian visa applications.
+A German citizen might get an auto-grant within minutes for a student visa, while someone from another country waits months for the same decision, on the same documents, for the same course.

 The Department of Home Affairs doesn't publicly acknowledge most of this.
-Their website's processing times and evidence requirements don't mention nationality differences.
-But the reality is stark: we've seen visitor visa applications with extensive evidence from high-risk countries refused, while applications from low-risk countries with nothing but passport details were granted.
+The processing times and evidence requirements on its website say nothing about nationality.
+But we've watched it play out.
+Visitor visa applications from high-risk countries, packed with evidence, refused.
+Applications from low-risk countries with little more than passport details, approved.

 Your nationality can mean the difference between a same-day approval and a month-long wait for the exact same visa.

 The Department doesn't disclose specifics about its country risk framework.
 So we decided to find out ourselves.
 We submitted extensive Freedom of Information requests and built a statistical model based on the data released.
 This includes refusal rates (FOI Reference DA24/02/00115) and processing times (FOI Reference DA25/10/00449) from about 4.5 million visa applications.
-The patterns we found are striking, consistent, and worth understanding, whether or not you agree with the system.
+The patterns are striking, and they hold, whether or not you think the system is fair.

 The framework isn't arbitrary from the Department's perspective.
 It's built on measurable immigration outcomes, specifically how likely past applicants from a given country have been to comply with visa conditions.
 The Department uses this data to allocate resources, spending more time scrutinising applications from countries with poor historical compliance and fast-tracking those with strong track records.

-Here's what this means for you: before a case officer even opens your file, your nationality has already set the baseline expectation and the level of scrutiny you'll face.
-Individual circumstances are assessed within that context, but the starting point is determined by statistics, not your personal history.
+Here's what this means for you.
+Before a case officer even opens your file, your nationality has already set the baseline expectation and the level of scrutiny you'll face.
+A case officer still weighs your individual circumstances, but always inside that context.
+The starting point is set by statistics, not by your personal history.

 This tiering affects three critical aspects of your visa journey: